riyanswat/color-recognition-dataset/README.md

+# TL;DR

+This GitHub repository contains a dataset for color recognition, aimed at assisting color-blind people.
+It is organized by color, and contributions of high-quality images showcasing different shades and tones are requested to improve the dataset.
+By contributing, you help advance color recognition technology and create more inclusive tools for the color-blind.

 # Color Recognition Dataset

-This repository contains a dataset for color recognition, specifically designed to train models that assist color-blind/color-agnosic people.
-The dataset is organized into directories based on common colors and each directory contains pictures that prominently feature the respective color.
-While I've scraped some data from DuckDuckGo using the duckduckgo_search module, I am in need of more high-quality images that prominently showcase the colors.
-I kindly request your contributions to help expand and improve this dataset.
-Your contributions will greatly benefit the development of models for color recognition.
-Thank you in advance for your support!
+This repository contains a comprehensive dataset for color recognition, specifically designed to train models that assist color-blind/color-agnosic people.
+The dataset is organized into directories based on common colors, with each directory containing images that feature the respective color.

+To ensure the dataset's diversity and effectiveness, we kindly request your valuable contributions.
+We are particularly interested in obtaining high-quality images that showcase various shades and tones of colors.
+These additional contributions will significantly enhance the dataset and improve the development of models for color recognition.

+If you have visually appealing images that predominantly represent specific colors or shades (e.g., shades of blue), we invite you to contribute them to this dataset.
+By adding your contributions, you will actively support the advancement of color recognition technology and help create more inclusive tools for color-blind/color-agnosic individuals.

 ## Purpose